 I’ve compiled a list of 500+ Positive Adjectives and Descriptive Words that you can use.

 The content you include on your resume has to be relevant to the position.
-You want it to match the job ad or position description as best as possible.
+You want to tailor it to match the job ad or position description as best as possible.

-It’s not uncommon to have a second resume or a few variations that highlights your different skills or experience.
+It’s not uncommon to have a second resume or a few variations that highlight your different skills or experience.
 Particularly if you’ve worked in a few different roles or industries.

 Using myself as an example, I have 3 basic resumes.
 One targeted towards arts jobs, one for administration, and one for education (as I have experience in that as well).
 When I’m applying for a job, I pick whichever of the 3 best matches the job vacancy and make a few small changes to it.

-It’s okay to use terms like “I, me and my” in your cover letter, but avoid using them on your resume.
+It’s okay to use terms like “I”, “me”, or “my” in your cover letter, but avoid using them on your resume.
 Usually simply deleting these terms is enough, but make sure your statement still makes sense and is grammatically correct.